The miniversal deformation of certain complete intersection monomial curves: On the dimension of the moduli space of a monomial curve associated to a free semigroup

 \section{On the dimension of the moduli space of a monomial curve associated to a free semigroup}

-Let $B=\mathbb{C}[H]$ be the monomial ring associated to a numerical semigroup \(H\) endowed with the usual grading given by $H$.
-Recall that the affine monomial curve \(C:=\operatorname{Spec} B\) has a defining ideal \(I=(f_1,\dots,f_k)\) where \(f_1,\dots,f_k\) are homogeneous elements \cite{herzog}.
+Let $B=\mathbb{C}[\Gamma]$ be the monomial ring associated to a numerical semigroup \(\Gamma\) endowed with the usual grading given by $\Gamma$.
+Recall that the affine monomial curve \(C:=\operatorname{Spec} B\) has a defining ideal \(I=(f_1,\dots,f_k)\) where \(f_1,\dots,f_k\) are homogeneous elements, see e.g.~Herzog~\cite{herzog}.
 Therefore, there is a natural action of the multiplicative group \(\mathbb{G}_m\) of units.
-As \(C\) is a curve with isolated singularity, there is a miniversal deformation \cite{Greuelbook,grauert} whose tangent space \(T^1_B\) possesses a natural \(\mathbb{Z}\)--grading.
-(Recall here that $T^1_B$ can be identified to the Zariski tangent space to the miniversal base of $(C^{\Gamma},\mathbf{0})$ thanks to the fact that the Kodaira-Spencer map is a bijection in this case, see e.g. \cite[Lemma 1.20]{Greuelbook}).
+As \(C\) is a curve with isolated singularity, in virtue of Grauert \cite{grauert} there is a miniversal deformation whose tangent space \(T^1_B\) possesses a natural \(\mathbb{Z}\)--grading (see also Greuel et al.~\cite{Greuelbook}).
+(Recall here that $T^1_B$ can be identified to the Zariski tangent space to the base of the miniiversal deformation of $(C^{\Gamma},\mathbf{0})$ thanks to the fact that the Kodaira-Spencer map is a bijection in this case, see e.g.~\cite[Lemma~1.20]{Greuelbook}).